Biden says "we must unite America again" in speech at Philadelphia church before traveling to Harrisburg

 In a statement, the NEA said it remained fully committed to a fair bargaining process.
 It also said it was "deeply concerning that misinformation has been shared" that misrepresented contract negotiations.

-Mr. Biden's dual-city visit Sunday comes as the president works to shore up support for his reelection campaign following a shaky debate performance against former President Donald Trump last month.
+Mr. Biden's dual-city visit Sunday comes as the president works to shore up support for his reelection campaign following a shaky debate performance against Trump last month.

 According to a CBS News source, following the debate and suggestions that Mr. Biden drop out, the president told campaign staff in no uncertain terms that he doesn't plan to leave the race.
 "Let me say this as clearly as I possibly can and as simply and straightforward as I can: I am running.
 I'm the nominee of the Democratic Party.
 No one's pushing me out.
 I'm not leaving," he said, according to one source.